What is DSL Internet?

 The NBN is Australia’s national broadband network, which is mostly transmitted through fibre-optic cables, rather than copper wires.
 Fibre-optic cables are designed to transfer large amounts of data and don’t lose their signal over long distances.
 This makes them better suited to the way most people use the Internet today, offering higher speeds and higher capacity.

 Remember, ‘Fixed NBN’ just refers to how the Internet is delivered to your house, not how you use it once it’s there.
-In other words, you can have Fixed NBN and still use Wi-Fi at home.
+In other words, you can have Fixed NBN and still use your own Wi-Fi network at home.

 Wireless NBN